 Yet, progress still had to be made.
 Until the War of 1812, there continued to be a trickle of new immigrants arriving in Wilmington by ships from Europe, and a few intrepid folks continued to follow the Great Wagon Road from Pennsylvania through Virginia into the Carolinas - some decided this was good enough, some went further south and west.
 The population was never completely stagnant, but the growth rate was tepid to say the least in the early decades of the nineteenth century.

-Reconstruction in North Carolina was long and difficult, especially since "the War" essentially ended here after the fall of Fort Fisher in January of 1865, cutting off the last port of Wilmington from acquiring any new supplies for the war effort.
+Reconstruction in North Carolina was long and difficult, especially since "the Wawr" essentially ended here after the fall of Fort Fisher in January of 1865, cutting off the last port of Wilmington from acquiring any new supplies for the war effort.
 Martial Law was quickly established by the Union Army all over the state.
-North Carolina's Constitution was forced to be re-written after "the War," and it was directed (by the Federal government) to revamp its entire political system from top to bottom.
+North Carolina's Constitution was forced to be re-written after "the Wawr," and it was directed (by the Federal government) to revamp its entire political system from top to bottom.
 The Federals didn't like the fact that North Carolina didn't have a Lieutenant Governor, so one was added in 1868.
-This was just the beginning of how things had to change after "the War."
-For more than ten years this went on and on, but finally North Carolina stood back up and took the reigns of her destiny.
+This was just the beginning of how things had to change after "the Wawr."
+For more than ten years this went on and on, but finally North Carolinians stood back up and took the reigns of their destiny.

-North Carolinians finally dusted themselves off as well, and progress had to be made - by the willing and the unwilling.
+North Carolinians finally dusted themselves off, and progress had to be made - by the willing and the unwilling.
 Race relations had to be worked on - and still are to this day (but, this is true for just about any place on Earth).
 The newly-freed slaves had to adjust to their freedom - as did their former masters.
 Many ex-slaves quickly left the state.
 Most quickly left their immediate locations - simply wanting to be somewhere else, anywhere else.
-Some accepted work from their previous owners, although not many.
-The entire North Carolina economy had collapsed after "the War," and everyone was busy picking up the pieces, testing out new relationships, with some pushing the envelope.
+Some accepted work from their previous owners, although not many, but perhaps more than seems to be acknowledged.
+The entire North Carolina economy had collapsed after "the Wawr," and everyone was busy picking up the pieces, testing out new relationships, with some pushing the envelope whenever they could get away with it.

 In 1876, Alexander Graham Bell patented the Telephone - and everyone's still talking about it.
 In less than six years, the city of Raleigh had the first telephone exchange in North Carolina.
 Later that same year (1882), Wilmington had a telephone exchange; in 1886, Asheville installed its telephone exchange, and by 1890, the towns of Winston and Salem were talking on their own exchanges.
 Ah - Progress.